leoafarias/fvm/README.md

 **Set Global Version**

 If you want to use a specific version by default in your machine, you can specify the flag `--global` to the `use` command.
 A symbolic link to the Flutter version will be created in the `fvm` home folder, which you could then add to your PATH environment variable as follows: `FVM_HOME/default/bin`.
 Use `fvm use --help`, this will give you the exact path you need to configure.

+** Do not activate fvm using `flutter pub global activate`** if you plan on using the --global flag.

 ```bash
 > fvm use <version> --global